peterdri/ece-communications-labs/_ece350/lab2/SSB-receiver.md

   ![part1_real-vs-complex-spectra.png](./figures/part1_real-vs-complex-spectra.png)<br>
   __*SSB complex vs real spectra*__

----

-#### Deliverable Question 4

-Why does taking the *real* part of a complex signal result in frequencies being *added* to the spectrum?
+{% include alert.html title="Deliverable Question 4" content="Why does taking the *real* part of a complex signal result in frequencies being *added* to the spectrum?" %}

----

 - Save this flowgraph.
 It is a deliverable.